From an early age, music lay at the heart of my life. The melodies of traditional Irish music have echoed around me ever since.

 If you are lucky enough to visit Dingle, a small vibrant music town in the Southwest of Ireland, you may follow your ears to hear Eoin Duignan, one of Ireland's most renowned pipers who plays regularly with other local musicians.

-The fiddle is an integral part to any good traditional Irish music sesin.
-It is identical to the violin but played in a number of different styles according to which region you are in.
-Michael Coleman, born in the late 1800's, near Sligo in the West of Ireland, has been credited as one of Ireland's most influential fiddlers.
+A fiddle is identical to the violin.
+The main difference is that the Irish fiddle is played in a different style according to which region of Ireland you are visiting.
+Michael Coleman, born in the late 1800s, near Sligo in the West of Ireland, has been credited as one of Ireland's most influential fiddlers.

 Historically, the fiddle thrived in rural Ireland.
 This was due to its low cost, its portability and the fact it was relatively easy to learn.